Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

     - Put all texts to string.xml
     - Remove all superfluous Log.d
     - Make data source to return a data not domain model
-    - Add "fog", "light intensity shower rain", "heavy intensity rain" to weather images
+    - Add "fog", "light intensity shower rain", "heavy intensity rain", "thunderstorm with light rain" to weather images
     - Add unit tests

     ?